Portland Street Cemetery

 Established 1818 - Agamenticus Road

-Currier's tomb, right foreground, at Portland Street Cemetery on Agamenticus Road, with Powderhouse Hill ski area in background
+Currier's tomb, right foreground, at Portland Street Cemetery on Agamenticus Road, with Powderhouse Hill in the distance at left

 Among the many historic graves in Portland Street cemetery, that of author Sarah Orne Jewett (1849-1909) is the most famous today.
 Her lilac-surrounded grave lies near that of her father, Dr. Theodore H. Jewett, her sisters, and other family members.

 A marker in Portland Street Cemetery memorializes Sarah Orne Jewett's uncle, Capt.
 Samuel W. Jewett (1823-1846), who was lost at sea in the Jewett family ship Berwick, east of Cape of Good Hope, enroute to the East Indies.
 The ship had been built in South Berwick at Pipe Stave Landing near the Hamilton House.

 Other South Berwick residents buried in the Portland Street Cemetery include:

 - John and Olive Wallingford Cushing lived in a mansion that was on the site of Central School.
 A native of Massachusetts, John had been a colonel in the 2nd Plymouth County regiment.
 During the Revolutionary War they had lived in Boston throughout the British siege of the city.
 In 1825, after John Cushing's death, Madame Cushing received General Lafayette when he visited South Berwick.
 The Cushings' son-in-law, H. H. Hobbs (1802-1884), was a prominent judge, school committee member and Berwick Academy trustee.
 He served as defense attorney in South Berwick's 1854 murder case against William B. Smith.
 Read more about the Cushings.